Vengateshwaran1/Cyberbullying_detection/README.md

-# Cyberbullying Detection Using Python & Machine Learning
+# SpeakSafe a cyberbullying detection app using Machine Learning